Enjoy A Delightful Day Trip to Georgian Bay Islands National Park

 Canoeing & Kayaking

-As the park is surrounded by water, activities like canoeing and kayaking are a great way to enjoy your stay.
-Paddle by picturesque landscapes and enjoy the tranquillity the area has to offer.
-However, as there are many boaters and the possibility of high winds and rough waters, Parks Canada suggests it for experienced paddlers only.
-There are also numerous islands and channels in Georgian Bay Islands National Park which can be confusing to navigate.
-If you do canoe or kayak, make sure you have a map handy!
+As there are many boaters and the possibility of high winds along with rough waters, it’s recommended for experienced paddlers only.
+There are also numerous islands and channels in Georgian Bay Islands National Park which can be confusing to navigate so if you choose to paddle, make sure you have a map handy.

 Cycling

-What you might not know is that a number of the trails in Georgian Bay Islands National Park are bike-friendly.
-These trails are on the southern part of the island.
-But Lindsay… you can’t bring a bike on the DayTripper.
-This is true BUT you can rent a bike at the Cedar Spring Visitors Centre!
+Lindsay… you can’t bring a bike on the DayTripper.
+While this is true, you can rent a bike at the Cedar Spring Visitors Centre!
 Both the Huron and Georgian Trails are great cycling trails which will allow you to see and explore more of Beausoleil Island.

 Geocaching

 If you’ve never heard of geocaching, think of it as a worldwide treasure hunt.
 Using an app on your phone, you use GPS navigation and clues to find items called caches.
 It’s free to do and fun for all ages… even adults like myself.
 It’s said that each of the caches in Georgian Bay Islands National Park is hidden in a place that’s important to the park.
-Next time I visit I’ll be sure to seek them out so I can learn more about it!

 Wildlife Watching